Automattic/mongoose/migrating_to_5.md

 * `$pushAll` is no longer supported and no longer used internally for `save()`, since it has been [deprecated since MongoDB 2.4](https://docs.mongodb.com/manual/reference/operator/update/pushAll/).
 Use `$push` with `$each` instead.

 * The `retainKeyOrder` option was removed, mongoose will now always retain the same key position when cloning objects.
 If you have queries or indexes that rely on reverse key order, you will have to change them.

+* We no longer have a pre-compiled version of mongoose for the browser.
+If you want to use mongoose schemas in the browser, you need to build your own bundle with browserify/webpack.